Jamesking56/laravel-stagefront/README.md

 ## 🔓 Security

-If you discover any security related issues, please [e-mail me](mailto:james@jamesking.dev) instead of using the issue tracker.
+If you discover any security-related issues, please [e-mail me](mailto:james@jamesking.dev) instead of using the issue tracker.

 ## 📑 Changelog